Nude swimming in US indoor pools: YMCA/YWCA

 The Young Men's Christian Association (YMCA) and Young Women's Christian Association (YWCA) were founded in London, England in 1844 and 1855, respectively.
-Although not formally connected, in the 20th century they had similar missions, so sometimes acted cooperatively.
+Although not formally connected, in the 20th century they had similar missions, sometimes coordinating their programs.
 There were also differences, in particular the YWCA's greater recognition of sexual and racial equality.

 The first YMCA indoor pool in the United States was built in 1885, in Brooklyn, New York.
 Male nudity was required at YMCA pools in both the US and Canada until they became mixed-gender in the 1970s.
 The downtown Miami YMCA, built in 1918 and demolished in 1978, featured what was considered a modern swimming pool at the time.
 While noting the filtration system made the pool water clean enough to drink, nudity is shown in a promotional photograph from the 1930s.

 In 1955 a graduate student in education at Boston University conducted a survey of 100 boys age 11 to 13 who had dropped their YMCA membership.
-Statistics had shown that this age group had the highest dropout rate, and the research was to discover why.
+Statistics had shown that this age group had the highest dropout rate, and the research was to discover the cause.
 Given their age, responses to a questionnaire were collected in an interview.
 Since swimming was the reason most often stated for joining the YMCA, except for having friends that were also members, significance was assumed regarding questions about swimming, in particular doing so without suits.
 Of the 100, 35 said they would prefer to swim in suits, but 65 said they would not prefer suits.
 Sanitation, the simplicity of needing to bring only a towel for swim class, and less problem with lint and dirt were given as reasons to swim nude, but also the psychological value of boys seeing they are physically normal.
 Many reasons were given for not continuing their YMCA membership, but issues regarding swimming were not high.

 The first YWCA in the US, built in 1877, included gymnastics among its programs, which was criticized by outside educators, who favored only formal education for women.
 The first swimming pools in YWCAs were built in 1905 in Buffalo, New York and Montgomery, Alabama.
 A pool soon became standard in city YWCA buildings.
 The suits used by women at the YWCA pools until 1930 were not the undyed cotton recommended by public health officials, but the same black wool bathing costumes worn by women at beaches.